iftekhar-ifat/optima-theme/README.md

-# Bear Theme for Zed
+# Optima Theme for Zed